Building your site manually is a recipe for under-performance and frustration. It’s time to automate your blog.

 Now it’s your time to automate your blog and quadruple your traffic

-Optimizing your workflow, cutting unnecessary steps, and automating the essential processes takes a little bit of money and courage.
+Optimizing your workflow, cutting unnecessary steps, building your email list, and automating the essential processes take a little bit of money and courage.

 After reading this article, you have at least a basic understanding of how you can save hours each week and become a happier blogger.